Last modified: Aug 13, 2024

 Charging Connectors

-The charging connectors in EVs come in different types and different locations.
+The charging connectors in EVs come in different types and locations.

-A way to classify charging ports is by their charging connector, which is the physical shape and size of the plug that connects the EV to the charging station.
+Charging ports can be classified by their connector type, which refers to the physical shape and size of the plug that connects the EV to the charging station.
 Different types of charging connectors vary by region, standard, and compatibility.

 J1772

 J1772 is the standard Level 1 and Level 2 charging connector for all American EVs except Teslas.
-It was created by the Society of Automotive Engineers (SAE) and works with any Level 1 or Level 2 charger in the US.
-It has a round shape with five pins and a latch.
-It can deliver up to 19.2 kW of power.
+Created by the Society of Automotive Engineers (SAE), it works with any Level 1 or Level 2 charger in the US.
+It has a round shape with five pins and a latch, delivering up to 19.2 kW of power.

 Audi e-tron J1772 charge port